Memorial Union Meal Plans Frequently Asked Questions

-If your class schedule or other circumstances prevent you from being able to eat a meal during a typical meal timeframe (for example, you have classes back-to-back from 9:00AM-3:00PM on Tuesdays and Thursdays), set up an appointment with Myron Bridges, Sodexo General Manager, to help you develop a to-go meal plan.
-He can be contacted by email at firstname.lastname@example.org or by phone at (620) 341-5903.
+If your class schedule or other circumstances prevent you from being able to eat a meal during a typical meal timeframe (for example, you have classes back-to-back from 9:00AM-3:00PM on Tuesdays and Thursdays), set up an appointment with Ned Price, Sodexo General Manager, to help you develop a to-go meal plan.
+He can be contacted by email at email@example.com or by phone at (620) 341-5903.

 What if I am sick?
 Is there a way for me to get a meal in my residence hall room?

 If you live in the residence halls and you are sick, or temporarily immobile due to an injury, you can arrange for a sick meal.
-To get a sick meal, call or visit the reception center in your residence hall (Towers Reception Center or Morse Reception Center).
+To get a sick meal, call or visit the reception center in your residence hall.
 The Reception Center assistant will complete a sick meal request and submit it to Sodexo.
 Your meal will be ready for pick-up 30 minutes after the order is placed.
 You will need to arrange for a friend to pick up the meal and deliver it to you.

 What if I have food allergies or dietary restrictions?

-If you have food allergies or other dietary restrictions that cause you concern for your ability to dine in the Hornet Nest or other dining venues, start by scheduling a meeting with Myron Bridges, Sodexo General Manager, or Jason Thomas, our Sodexo Executive Chef.
-Jason will assess your needs and try to develop a plan or special arrangements to meet your needs.
+If you have food allergies or other dietary restrictions that cause you concern for your ability to dine in the Hornet Nest or other dining venues, start by scheduling a meeting with Ned Price, Sodexo General Manager, or our Sodexo Executive Chef.
+They will assess your needs and try to develop a plan or special arrangements to meet your needs.
 Sodexo Dining Services has options in place to accommodate a number of common food allergies and dietary conditions such as gluten intolerance.
-They can be contacted by email at email@example.com or by phone at (620) 341-5903, and Chef Jason can be contacted by email at firstname.lastname@example.org or email@example.com.
+They can be contacted by email at firstname.lastname@example.org or by phone at (620) 341-5903.

-If you have a severe, medically-diagnosed and documented dietary condition and Sodexo Dining Services cannot meet your needs, you can contact Ernetta Fox, Director of the Student Accessibility and Support Service, at firstname.lastname@example.org and email@example.com or (620) 341-6637 to inquire about applying for a Meal Plan Medical Exemption.
+If you have a severe, medically-diagnosed and documented dietary condition and Sodexo Dining Services cannot meet your needs, can contact Student Accessibility and Support Service (SASS), at email@example.com or (620) 341-6637 to inquire about applying for a Meal Plan Medical Exemption.